 Pop the hood on any late-model car today and it's easy to see that today's automotive systems have become increasingly complex.
 To become a successful automotive technician, you need to not only learn about cars but also receive comprehensive training on electronics, computers, specialized tools and software programs.
 It's the only way to stay on top of the industry's continuing technological advances.

 Understanding technology is vital.
 But just as important to your success is maintaining a professional image and gaining the vital people skills that are so prized by employers.
-Most successful people start with their dreams, set goals, and then commit to their future.
-Obtaining an AAS degree is a step towards that goal.

 Points of pride

 - Additional opportunities to continue on in higher education

 - Auto club activities

 - Instructors are ASE master technicians with 20+ years experience in the industry